TheCodeSummoner/SecurityPi/README.md

 # SecurityPi

 A security-learning platform designed for Raspberry PI, with the purpose of teaching cyber security through a set of challenges.
 Includes a server with tasks as well as instructions on modifying standard Raspbian image to create the desired system.
-Created during the internship at Newcastle University, supervised by its Security and Resilient Systems sector.
+Created during the 70-hours long internship at Newcastle University, supervised by its Security and Resilient Systems sector.

 ## Connecting to the server